jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) The person must provide further information in relation to the application as the Commissioner requires.

 ### 32F Calculation of annual gross income when threshold met
-For the purposes of section 32E(2)﻿(i), when the person is part of a group of companies, the person’s annual gross income is determined by—
+(1) For the purposes of section 32E(2)﻿(i), when the person is part of a group of companies, the person’s annual gross income is determined by—
   (a) including the total annual gross income in the tax year of other group companies; and (b) excluding an amount of assessable income derived by the company or another company in the same group from a transaction or series of related or connected transactions with another company in the group.
+(2) For the purposes of this section, a group of companies includes a limited partnership that would be a member of the group of companies if the partnership were treated as being a company and each partner were treated as holding a proportion of the total shares in the company equal to the proportion of the partnership share the partner has in a right, obligation, or other property, status, or thing of the partnership.

 ### 32G Evidence of annual gross income and consequences of failure to meet threshold
 (1) This section applies when a person’s application for RWT-exempt status is based on their meeting the requirements in section 32E(2)﻿(j).